isomerpages/mindef-sg101/resources/resource-packages/_posts/2023-01-24-post-Total Defence Resources.md

 The poster can be downloaded [here](https://go.gov.sg/tdposter23).

-A black-and-white (b/w) version of the Total Defence poster will also be made available at the same link by end-January as a Total Defence activity sheet for printing and distribution as a colouring activity.
+A black-and-white (b/w) version of the Total Defence poster is also available at the same link above, as a Total Defence activity sheet for printing and distribution as a colouring activity.

 ****
 #### **Total Defence Interactive Video 2023**